ksingson/ksingson/README.md

 # Hi, I'm Kimberly Nicole Singson

-Data Quality Senior Associate with hands-on experience in data validation and automation, transitioning into a Data Analyst rolee, focused on transforming raw data into actionable insights using Excel, SQL, and Power BI.
+😎 Have hands-on experience in data validation and automation 👉 Transitioning into a Data Analyst role
+✨ Focused on transforming raw data into actionable insights using Excel, SQL, and Power BI.

 ---